 Homepage Content Planning

-The homepage is likely to come together nicely if good content is available.
-Having said this, it is always important to communicate with your designer on what you want the focus to be, your mission statements, your unique selling points and what you want to promote.
+The homepage is likely to come together nicely if good content planning methods are adhered to.
+Having said this, it is always important to communicate with your web designer on what you want the focus to be, your mission statements, your unique selling points and what you want to promote.
 Key homepage blocks can include but are not limited to:

 - Landing – image, video, slider etc – Provide strapline(s), sentence (recommended)

 - Short About – Provide 1 or 2 short paragraphs

 - Key Service Blocks – Provide bullet points, sentence (recommended)